GN296qt/java/oops/README.md

 types of inheritence
 1.single inheritenance
-one child class inherits from one parent class
+- one child class inherits from one parent class
+- parent -> child

+2.multilevel inheritence
+- a class is inherited from another class which is further inherited by another class
+- grandparent -> parent -> child